 But choose carefully.
 While all the personal income tax forms -- 1040, 1040A and 1040EZ -- are designed to get the appropriate amount of your money to the IRS, the differences in these returns could cost you if you're not paying attention.

-The EZ is the shortest and simplest form, Form 1040A is a bit more complex, and the long Form 1040 is the most detailed and potentially difficult.
-But even though your tax life is simple and straightforward, it might be worth your while to investigate the other two forms.
+The EZ is the shortest and simplest form, Form 1040A is a bit more complex and the long Form 1040 is the most detailed and potentially difficult.
+But even though your tax life is simple and straightforward, it might be worthwhile to investigate the other two forms.
 Why?
 Generally, the longer the form, the more opportunities for tax breaks.

 How the EZ could cost you

 Even if you can file 1040EZ, it might not be the best move.

 Take the case of 2014 tax filer Joe P. Taxpayer.
 Joe finished college last year and got his first full-time job making $40,000.
 He's single, renting and has no investment income.
 A perfect 1040EZ filer, right?
 Sure, if you're Uncle Sam, because Joe will overpay his taxes by using the short form.